Renew or Reinstate an Appraiser License - Real Estate Appraisers, Appraisal Management Companies and Home Inspectors

 - For best results, we recommend using the most recent version of your browser to access the electronic licensing programs.
 You can update your browser at no additional cost by visiting our browser information section.

 - When you go online, you will create a password by identifying yourself with certain personal information.
 Then, with this password and your registration number, you will be able to apply for, renew, or update a license record at your convenience with a password unique and more memorable to you.

 - We are collecting your e-mail addresses for Commission use in order to facilitate our communication with you.

-TO RENEW OR REINSTATE YOUR LICENSE:
+TO RENEW YOUR LICENSE:

 - Enter your registration number exactly as it appears on the data card.
 Follow the instructions to create your password or to use your previously created password.